-Revocable vs. Irrevocable
+Revocable vs. irrevocable

-Primary vs. Contingent
+Primary vs. contingent

-The primary beneficiary is the first person (or persons) to receive benefits.
-Proceeds can be split between multiple people, if desired.
-The contingent beneficiary will receive benefits only if the primary beneficiary is deceased at the death of the insured.
-If the primary and contingent beneficiaries predecease the insured, the final beneficiary is the insured’s estate.
+The contingent beneficiary receives benefits only if the primary beneficiary is deceased at the insured’s death.
+If both the primary and contingent beneficiaries predecease the insured, the final beneficiary is the insured’s estate.

 Common beneficiary designations